samarthdd/icap-infrastructure/README-Rancher.md

 az aks get-credentials --name gw-icap-aks --resource-group gw-icap-aks-deploy
 ```

-*all commands below should be run from the root directory of the repo "aks-deployment-icap"*
+*all commands below should be run from the root directory of the repo "icap-infrastructure"*

 Create the Kubernetes namespace
 ```